Inference from Selectively Disclosed Data: Construction and characterization

-All equilibrium outcomes can be described by a vector-valued function $\hat u(\mu) = (u_j(\mu))_{j=1}^J$, which gives the payoff to $\mu f_j$ for each $j$.
-The imitation equilibrium outcome has an even simpler description: each sender's messaging problem can be simplified down to the choice of a state to imitate, $j \in \{1,\ldots, J\}$, and an amount $\mu$ of that state's distribution to send, and furthermore, ``as much as possible" is always weakly optimal.
-Since $\hat u$ describes the payoff under every state to every $\mu$, its inverse $\hat \mu$ defined as
+\end{proposition} In other words, even if $\mathcal{D}$ is very large, $\{f_j\}_{j=1}^J$ only affect the menu of possible beneficial manipulations through a select set of summary statistics, which are each supported by a single point in $\mathcal{D}$.
+We will delay discussion of the comparative statics of distinguishability, as well as their implications for optimal experimental design, to section \ref{sec:exp_design}.
+Now we leverage these factors to complete our characterisation of the imitation equilibrium.
+All equilibrium outcomes can be described by a vector-valued function $\hat{\mathbf{u}}(\mu) = (\hat u_j(\mu))_{j=1}^J$, with $\hat \mu_j(\mu) = u_{\sigma}(\mu f_j)$.
+The imitation equilibrium outcome has an even simpler description: each sender's messaging problem can be simplified down to the choice of a weakly better state to imitate, $k \in \{j,\ldots, J\}$, and an amount $\mu$ of that state's distribution to send -- ``as much as possible" is always weakly optimal, though, as with ironing in example \ref{ex:2state}, may not be the only strategy played in equilibrium.
+Since $\hat u$ describes the payoff under every state to every $\mu$, its inverse $\hat{\boldsymbol{\mu}}$, defined as

-describes a \emph{burden of proof} in order to achieve payoff $u$, and what is necessary is that a type $t$ can provide at least a measure $\mu_{k}(u)$ of distribution $f_{k}$, where $\theta_{k} \ge u$.
-Put differently, because senders can only prove they have at least enough data to send a given distribution, the best that senders can do is try to show that they have so much of some favorable state's distribution that it would be unlikely for them to produce so much consistent data had the state been different -- the sender floods the receiver with positive-seeming evidence.